 A designated medical director contracted to direct and oversee the operation of the trauma service.
 The medical director position for the trauma service shall be paid by the hospital and documented by a written job description and organizational chart.

 A designated trauma program manager for the trauma service.
 The trauma program manager position for the trauma service shall be paid by the hospital and documented by a written job description and organizational chart.

+In all trauma centers, there must be at least 1.0 FTE dedicated performance improvement (PI) personnel per 1000 admitted patients annually.
+The count of entries is defined as all patients that meet NTDS inclusion criteria, and those patients who meet inclusion criteria for hospital, local, regional, and state purposes

 A trauma registrar for the trauma service.
 The trauma registrar position for the trauma service shall be paid by the hospital and documented by a written job description and organizational chart.

 A recommended staffing model is: one full time equivalent trauma registrar will be required to process more than 750 to 1,000 patients annually

+In all trauma centers, there must be at least 0.5 FTE dedicated to the trauma registry per 250 annual patient injuries the count of entries is defined as all patients who meet NTDS inclusion criteria, and those patients who meet inclusion criteria for hospital, local, regional, and state purposes

+In all trauma centers, all registrars must fulfill all of the following requirements:

+Participate in and pass the most recent version of the AAAM's abbreviated injury scale (AIS) course

+Participate in a trauma registry course that includes all of the following content:

+Abstraction

+Reports/report analysis

+Data management

+Data validation

+HIPAA

+Participate in an ICD – 10 course or in ICD – 10 refresher courses every five years

+Accrue at least 24 hours of trauma related CE during the verification cycle

 At least one qualified trauma surgeon (as described in Standard III.A) to be in- hospital and on primary trauma call at all times to provide trauma service care.